• Home

 And these all [those mentioned in the preceding verses of this chapter], having obtained a good report through faith, received not the promise: God having provided some better thing for us, that they without us should not be made perfect.

-Hebrews 11:39-40 is a prophetic scripture looking ahead to the time when a generation of believers will reach perfection in this life, before they transition to Heaven, enabling all that have gone before, having died without reaching perfection, to do so.
+Hebrews 11:39-40 is a prophetic scripture looking ahead to the time when a generation of believers will reach perfection in this life, before they transition to Heaven, enabling all who have gone before, having died without reaching perfection, to do so.

 I was teaching this several years ago in a small meeting in Wilmington, NC.
 That night there were three Messianic Jews present, two women and a man.
 I had not seen them before nor have I seen them since.
 As I was speaking, one of the women was staring at me with her mouth literally hanging open.

-I became a little uncomfortable, so I stopped and asked her if I was on the right track.
+I became a little uncomfortable so I stopped and asked her if I was on the right track.
 She replied, “We (Messianic Jews) have always taught that.
 But we don’t teach it to Christians because they won’t accept it.”

 And ultimately, they will usher in the restitution of all things (see Acts 3:21), perfecting all of God’s creation.
 In the Genesis account of creation, when God called order out of chaos, He established a type and shadow, a precursor or harbinger of what is about to take place on planet Earth in this new day (millennium/see 2 Peter 3:8) we have now crossed the threshold of.